wgeorge0130/RProject/README.md

 # RProject
-Created distributions and utilized visualization methods to plot distributions to validate randomness.
+Created distributions and utilized visualization methods to plot distributions to validate statistical randomness using RStudio